stewartknapman/shopify-starter/README.md

 This _is_ a set of build tools, a simple structure and some basic scss.

-You will need to BYO design, layout, and custom modules.
+You will need to BYO design, layout, and custom modules/sections/whatever.

 ## Tools